kykyev/kykyev.github.io/dev/_posts/2014-02-12-angularjs-ng-controller-directive.markdown

 }
 ```

 After compilation phase it is turn for linking.
 Here is a fragment from `compositeLinkFn` that relevant to controller directive.
-New scope object is assotiated with \<div ng-controller="EchoController"\> element and this scope is inherited by all descendants of `div` element.
-This `*LinkFn` stuff is tricky - see dedicated [post](/2014/02/06/angularjs-compilation.html).
+New scope object is associated with `<div ng-controller="EchoController">` element and this scope is inherited by all descendants of `div` element - `input` and `p` in our case.
+This `*LinkFn` stuff is tricky - see [Compilation process in Angular.js](/2014/02/06/angularjs-compilation.html) for information.

 ```javascript
 // nodeList=[<div ng-controller="EchoController">]